-Clinical trainees that completed COMLEX must pass Level 3 of the National Board of Osteopathic Examiners (NBOME) in order to matriculate into their 3rd year of residency training.
-Trainees are encouraged to take the COMLEX Level 3 no later than by the end of their first resident training year.
-If you are unable to comply, he or she must notify and explain the delay to their Program Director and to the South Pointe Education Chair.
+Clinical trainees that completed COMLEX must pass Level 3 of the National Board of Osteopathic Examiners (NBOME) to matriculate into their 3rd year of residency training.
+Trainees are encouraged to take the COMLEX Level 3 no later than the end of their first resident training year.
+If unable to comply, trainees must notify and explain the delay to their Program Director and to the South Pointe Education Chair.

-If a resident fails COMLEX Level 3 on his or her initial attempt, he or she must immediately notify the South Pointe GME department within two business days of the NBOME score release date.
+If a trainee fails COMLEX Level 3 on their initial attempt, he or she must immediately notify the South Pointe GME department within two business days of the NBOME score release date.
 Failure to comply may result in corrective action.
-The resident may continue with the rotation that they are scheduled with, but is required to meet with the Program Director along with the Education Chair and/or designee to set up an academic plan including a board preparation program at the clinical trainee's expense.
-The resident cannot register for another exam until the board preparation program is approved and completed.
+The trainee may continue with the rotation that they are scheduled with but is required to meet with the Program Director along with the Education Chair and/or designee to set up an academic plan including a board preparation program at the clinical trainee's expense.
+The trainee cannot register for another exam until the board preparation program is approved and completed.

-If the resident fails the exam for the second time, he or she must immediately notify the South Pointe GME department within two business days of the NBOME score release date.
+If the trainee fails the exam for the second time, they must immediately notify the South Pointe GME department within two business days of the NBOME score release date.
 Failure to comply may result in corrective action up to and including termination.
-The resident is required to meet with the Program Director and the Education Chair and/or designee to set up a new remediation/board preparation proposal, which may include repeating selected core rotations or ceasing rotations in order to study.
-If rotations are impacted and the resident is removed from rotations, paid time off (PTO) must be utilized.
-If there is no available PTO, the resident will be placed on unpaid time off (UPTO) and the time accrued while on UPTO will be added to the end of the residency.
+The trainee is required to meet with the Program Director and the Education Chair and/or designee to set up a new remediation/board preparation proposal, which may include repeating selected core rotations or ceasing rotations in order to study.
+If rotations are impacted and the trainee is removed from rotations, paid time off (PTO) must be utilized.
+If there is no available PTO, the trainee will be placed on unpaid time off (UPTO) and the time accrued while on UPTO will be added to the end of the residency.